GSA/digitalgov.gov/content/news/2022/01/2022-01-19-call-for-participation-2022-government-ux-summit.md

 kicker: User Experience
 title: Call for Participation: 2022 Government UX Summit
 summary: Learn more about the User Experience Summit submission process, and submit your presentations for consideration!
-deck: We are looking for federal speakers to share their experiences as UX practitioners in government.
+deck: "We are looking for federal speakers to share their experiences as UX practitioners in government."

 # See all topics at https://digital.gov/topics
 topics: